 This program enables students to customize their high school experience to suit their interest and talents.
 It prepares them for successful transitions to apprenticeship training, college, university or employment while meeting the requirements of the Ontario Secondary School Diploma.
 This major provides an engaging learning environment where students make informed career decisions and gain sector-identified credits, skills, and knowledge.
+Interested students are encouraged to contact the guidance department or SHSM lead Mr. Veevers.

-Specialist High Skills Major - Construction/Architecture
+Specialist High Skills Major - Manufacturing/Engineering